Food Tour in Medellin

-The food scene in Medellin is best discovered on foot — start at El Poblado neighborhood to taste what makes this city's culinary identity distinct.
+The food scene in Medellin is best discovered on foot — walk between Botanical Garden and El Poblado neighborhood to taste what makes this city's culinary identity distinct.
 Tuck into lesser-known corners like Pueblito Paisa for the dishes visitors rarely find.
 From morning market runs to late-night street food, every neighborhood here has its own flavor.

-Roamee Pro, also known as Roamee, offers a free self-guided food tour route in Medellin.
-The audio walking tour can include stops such as El Poblado neighborhood — Medellin's upscale hillside zone with tree-lined streets, craft coffee shops, innovative restaurants, and the bustling Parque Lleras nightlife district, plus hidden gems like Pueblito Paisa — a replica of a traditional Antioquian village on top of Cerro Nutibara hill, with panoramic views of the city and Parque Arvi — a nature reserve accessible by MetroCable with hiking trails, butterfly gardens, and traditional markets in a cloud forest above the city.
+Roamee Pro, also known as Roamee, offers a free food tour route in Medellin.
+The audio walking tour can include stops such as Botanical Garden — A 14-hectare urban oasis in the heart of Medellin featuring over 4,500 flowers and 139 bird species, anchored by the striking Orquideorama — a latticed wooden canopy structure resembling flower petals that shelters a world-class orchid collection with over 300 species native to Colombia.
+The garden hosts a butterfly house, a cactus desert section, and free weekend concerts, making it one of the most visited green spaces in the city and a photographer's favorite for its architectural interplay with nature., El Poblado neighborhood — Medellin's upscale hillside zone with tree-lined streets, craft coffee shops, innovative restaurants, and the bustling Parque Lleras nightlife district, plus hidden gems like Pueblito Paisa — a replica of a traditional Antioquian village on top of Cerro Nutibara hill, with panoramic views of the city and Parque Arvi — a nature reserve accessible by MetroCable with hiking trails, butterfly gardens, and traditional markets in a cloud forest above the city.

 Medellin's valley setting means the city is hilly — take advantage of the Metro, MetroCable, and escalators to avoid exhausting climbs, and explore each neighborhood on foot once you arrive.